The 12 Coolest Exotic Pets That You Can't Own

 2. The Cheetah

 Many people are not aware that cheetahs, compared to other big cats, are not really dangerous and are sometimes kept as pets (often illegally) in other parts of the world where they can be walked on a leash like a dog.
-Scientists are now considering taking cheetahs out of the definition of big cat.
+Scientists are now considering taking cheetahs out of the definition of a big cat.

 While these cats are certainly big compared to a typical tabby, they are not muscular like lions and hunt by chasing down their prey and tripping them.
 They will not see humans other than very small children as potential prey.

 Still, cheetahs epitomize grace, ferocity, and allure for many people.
-Cheetahs are one of the first animals you see in the powerful Circle of Life opening in the The Lion King, and they were featured in the film Duma.
+Cheetahs are one of the first animals you see in the powerful Circle of Life opening in The Lion King, and they were featured in the film Duma.

 Why you can't have one: Cheetahs are rare in the United States and are mainly found in accredited zoos.
 These animals haven't made it to the private sector because they are very difficult to breed.
 This is a contrast to other cats such as tigers, which reside in captivity and private ownership in far higher numbers.